-They start off kind of wild but after a couple years they turn into a great hedge, or small patio tree (I have one that is a 12′ tall umbrella shaped tree over my Koi pond).
+They start off kind of wild but after a couple of years they turn into a great hedge, or small patio tree (I have one that is a 12′ tall umbrella-shaped tree over my Koi pond).

 Xylosma can take heavy pruning to create just about any shape desired.
 They make perfect screens to hide pool pumps, A/C Units and block walls.
 Their glossy leaves look as if they were just wet down with the hose.

 Great for a backdrop plant… planting Tropicana canna lily in front of them will show off great contrasting colors throughout summer.